Month: May 2025

 I actually don’t think this is correct.

-It’s a hundred times more likely that Bible scholars got it correct in the past, when they concluded that the image of the beast was either the USA or the United Nations submitting to Roman Catholic dominance, as governments did in the dark ages.
+It’s much more likely that Bible scholars got it correct in the past, when they concluded that the image of the beast was either the USA or the United Nations submitting to Roman Catholic dominance, as governments did in the dark ages.
 (Even this week Anthony Albanese invited the pope to visit Australia.)

 But here’s an alternate scenario.